 The following table lays out the recommended daily allowance (RDA) of vitamin B12 for a range of age groups.
-These represent a minimum daily recommendation and it should be noted that there is no maximum recommendation.
+These represent a minimum daily recommendation and it should be noted that there is no recommended safe upper limit.
 This is because it is safe to take high levels of vitamin B12 as the body only absorbs as much as it needs, expelling the rest as waste.

 |0-6 months||0.4 μg|

 |7-12 months||0.5 μg|

 It should also be noted that pregnant women should try to consume at least 2.6μg of vitamin B12.